10am - 12.30 with breaks

 Our workshop is aimed at improvers/intermediate level jazz musicians.
 You do need to be able to find your way around your instrument (so equivalent to Grade 3 level for those who have done grades).
 The tutors are adept at arranging the music so that everyone can play at their level and stretch themselves.

 To ensure you get the most out of this course please give us as much information as possible about yourself on the booking form, together with your tutor preferences if you have any.
 If you are worried about whether you are good enough, please give us a ring to chat it over.
 We want everyone to enjoy themselves and stay the course.

 The week will broadly incorporate the following:

-For most of the week you’ll be put into a group of up to ten musicians, consisting of rhythm section and frontline.
+For part of the week you’ll be put into a group of up to ten musicians, consisting of rhythm section and frontline.
 Tutors teach you various tunes in a variety of styles – these may be standards or ones you write as a group.
 There will also be time spent on how to construct solos and on practising soloing.
-The whole feel of the workshop is relaxed and supportive.
-No-one is put on the spot, but you will be encouraged to push your boundaries.
 A few tunes will be chosen for the final performance.

 Instrument Specific Session

 Each of the tutors will teach a session targeted specifically at improving your jazz playing techniques on your instrument.
 So sax players will get tips on breath control, sneaky alternative fingerings that can make life easier, developing fluency.
 We bring in external tutors for piano and drums as well as for any other instrument not covered by our tutors (in the past this has been for violin, viola, cello, vibes).